tusharkalal20/Personal-Finance-Analysis/README.md

    - Income Trend over Time
    - Breakdown of Income by Different Sources

 **iii.
-Income AnalysisExpenditure Analysis:**
+Expenditure Analysis:**
    - Expenditure Trend over Time
-   - Breakdown of Expenses by Percentage and Amount
+   - Breakdown of Expenses by Categories showcased as both Percentage as well as Actual Amount

 **iv.
 Investments:**
    - Allocation of Funds by different Assets